 - the handler wears a waist harness specifically designed to sit low around their hips and center of gravity, which allows them to keep balance and control when the dog pulls.

 This type of dog running harness and leash setup could be a great option if your dog loves to pull and do a job, as it helps them to focus on the act of running and less so much on the environment around them.
-I’m still learning but am finding it helpful to focus on pulling and listening to commands from my parents, plus it’s a hardcore workout because I get to pull them as well as run myself.
+Kepler seems to find it helpful to focus on pulling and listening to commands, plus it’s a hardcore workout because he is not only running but pulling us at the same time.

 The waist belt the person in this setup wears is also a game-changer if you struggle with being pulled off-balance by your dog when using normal waist-worn hands-free dog leashes.
 The trade-off is that if your dog does choose to head for a distraction, they’re quite far away from you at the other end of a long leash!

-To give you an idea of what this looks like, here’s my Dad and me at the trailhead ready to hit the trails in our Canicross get-up:
+To give you an idea of what this looks like, here’s Alastair and Kepler at the trailhead ready to hit the trails in a Canicross get-up:

 Now you’ve read our dog running leash and harness buyer’s guide, click here to jump up and see the list of gear!

 I hope you found this guide to finding a dog leash and harness for running has helped you find a suitable leash and harness setup for your dog.
-I’ve personally used most of the gear included in this list so if you have any questions then let me know in the comments below and I’ll do my best to help!
-You can also follow my adventures with my trail running family Trail & Kale on our @trailandkale Instagram account.
+We have used most of the gear included in this list so if you have any questions then let us know in the comments below and we’ll do our best to help!
+You can also follow Kepler’s trail adventures on our @trailandkale Instagram account.